 My work with wood has evolved through distinct phases shaped by place, practice, and purpose.
-I spent time living in western Pennsylvania, surrounded by the material culture of Amish country.
+In western Pennsylvania, I was surrounded by the material culture of Amish country.
 While their craftsmanship was part of the landscape, its influence on my work was indirect; what stayed with me was an awareness of how deeply skill and material knowledge can be embedded in a community.

 I began incorporating wood more frequently once I arrived at Claremont CA, using it in non‑functional ways to explore structure, behavior, and form.
 Those early experiments treated wood as a sculptural medium, something to bend, test, and articulate rather than resolve into utility.

-Built for community-based garment repair and reuse, this workstation integrates mobility, surfaces, and compact storage.
+Built for an FIT Sustainability Council funded project for community-based garment repair and reuse, this workstation integrates mobility, surfaces, and compact storage.
 Designed to extend circular design practices into shared spaces, it supports sustainable making and adaptable use.

 Two Step Stool 2026